jlinoff/pam/README.md

 javascript.

-I sincerely hope that there is something here that others can learn from and have as much fun as I have had but, if not, it doesn't matter, I have really enjoyed playing around with this over the years.
-The journey was worth it.
+I sincerely hope that there is something here that others can learn from this.

+I have really enjoyed playing around with password management over the years.
+The journey has been great fun.

 Enjoy.